-(W6.2a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for water-related issues.
+(W6.2a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for waterrelated issues.

-Position of individual Please explain Board- level committee Comprised of 9 Directors, the Sustainability and Innovation Committee meets at least three times a year and evaluates and advises on the pursuit of innovative practices and technologies that improve environmental and social sustainability making water within this committee's purview.
-The principal functions of the Committee include advising on the development of strategies, policies, and practices that assist the Company in addressing public sentiment and shaping policy in the areas of energy, climate change, emissions, waste disposal, and water use (including water-related climate impacts); maintaining and improving sustainability strategies to create value consistent with the long-term preservation and enhancement of shareholder value and social well-being, including human rights, working conditions, and responsible sourcing; and reviewing trends in global mobility areas such as mobility infrastructure, vehicle ownership and business models, vehicle connectivity, and automation in order to help provide accessible, personal mobility throughout the world.
-The Committee is responsible to annually review the Sustainability Report Summary and Company initiatives related to innovation.
-The Committee reports regularly to the Board (i) following meetings of the Committee, (ii) with respect to such other matters as are relevant to the Committee's discharge of its responsibilities and (iii) with respect to such recommendations as the Committee may deem appropriate.
-The CSO briefs the Committee.
+Position of individual Please explain Board-level committee The Sustainability and Innovation Board of Directors Committee is comprised of 8 Directors (including Bill Ford, our Executive Chairman) and reports to the board on all sustainability issues, including water.
+The functions of the Committee include advising on the development of strategies, policies, and practices that assist the Company in addressing public sentiment and shaping policy in the areas of climate change, energy, emissions, waste disposal, and water use; maintaining and improving sustainability strategies to create value consistent with the long-term preservation and enhancement of shareholder value and social well-being, including human rights, working conditions, and responsible sourcing; and reviewing trends in global mobility areas such as mobility infrastructure, vehicle ownership and business models, vehicle connectivity, and automation in order to help provide accessible, personal mobility throughout the world.
+The Sustainability and Innovation Board of Directors committee reviewed the water strategy at their December 2019 meeting.